-4.13.1 Defining default dashboards
+4.13.1 Defining a default dashboard

-A default global front-end dashboard can be set up by placing a dashboard_primary.toml file in /etc/bigsdb.
-This can be overridden for individual database configurations by adding a TOML file (dashboard_primary.toml), in the same format, to the database configuration directory.
-Any field defined in the TOML file that does not appear within a particular database is ignored.
+A default global dashboard can be set up by placing a dashboard.toml file in /etc/bigsdb.
+This can be overridden for individual database configurations by adding a TOML file (dashboard.toml), in the same format, to the database configuration directory.
+An example of the format can be seen below.